-Training programs may schedule individual leave or vacation time for residents in accordance with the overall institutional policy.
+The ABPN recommends that all programs allow a minimum of four weeks of leave time (including vacation, sick time, maternity/paternity leave, etc.) during training per year.
+These four weeks should be averaged over the four-year training period.
 Leave or vacation time may NOT be used to reduce the total amount of required residency training or to make up deficiencies in training.

 Applicants who do not yet have an unrestricted medical license because they are in training are not required to submit a copy of their medical license at the time of application for examination in psychiatry, neurology, or child neurology.
 However, such applicants must submit a copy of their unrestricted medical license(s) no later than the date specified in the appropriate Information for Applicants publication.
 These dates differ for different examinations and failure to meet the deadlines for licensure could result in delay of scheduling or invalidation of scores.
 Applicants holding more than one license must submit a copy of each license.